Resident individuals in Venezuela will pay taxes on their income of any origin.

 Extended business travelers are likely to be taxed on employment income relating to their Venezuela assignment and worldwide income.

-Resident individuals in Venezuela will pay taxes on their income of any origin.
+Resident individuals in Venezuela will pay taxes on their regular incomes, Residents are taxed on a worldwide basis in Venezuela, and due this residents are subject to pay taxes in Venezuela on incomes from Venezuelan and foreign sources.
+For individuals under dependant relationship they would be subject to Venezuelan income tax based on its regular incomes.
 Non-resident individuals will be subject to tax on the earnings that are caused or originated in Venezuela, although they do not have permanent establishment or fixed base in the country.

 An individual is considered to be a tax resident of Venezuela if he/she stays in the country for more than 183 days during the calendar year or in the previous calendar year.
 Also, individuals who have established their residence or home in the country, except if they remain in another country for a consecutive or non-consecutive term of 183 days during the calendar year and evidence having acquired residency in that other country for tax purposes.

 Non resident individuals are taxed in Venezuela for any net income from Venezuela sources.